By using our website, you agree to our use of cookies (Visit our privacy policy).

 Voice actors are split among a variety of fields, and the market is continuing to adjust to the growth of new types of media.

-While some TV and film voice artists earn millions of dollars per year, you don’t need to work in entertainment to have a successful career as a voice actor.
+While some TV and film voice artists earn millions of dollars per year, you don’t need to work in entertainment to have a successful career.

 More and more voice actors are moving away from conventional agencies to pursue voice over work as freelancers.

-For example, a radio commercial announcer will need to be able to speak at a fast pace in order to get through an entire voice over in a short ad slot.
+A radio commercial announcer needs to be able to speak quickly and clearly in order to narrate the entire script during a short ad slot.

-Finally, dramatic and comedic work will require the same voice skills that are relevant in live-action films and TV shows.
+Dramatic and comedic work will require the same kinds of voice skills used in live-action films and TV shows.

-Dubbing is another common form of voice acting in which an actor records a script for an onscreen character that is then synched to the lip movements of that character (otherwise known as “lip-sync”).
+Dubbing is a form of voice acting in which an actor records lines for a character whose lip movements are synchronized with the voice over.

 Content localization often involves hiring new voice actors to record lines in new languages along with scriptwriters to provide a natural translation.